biasaware/balanced-relevance-judgment-collection/README.md

 </tbody>
 </table>

+In the second approach, we adopt another gender bias measurement strategy and use the method proposed by Navid Rekabsaz and LIWC toolkit to calculate bias among the top-10 retreived list of documents for queries and report the results in Table 4.

 #### Table 4: The impact of training BERT-base-uncased on the augmented dataset on proxy measures of bias based on different neutral query sets.
 <table class="tg">